-Synopsis: In a dark atmosphere, two teenage girls settle down for the weekend in a country house with the family of one of them.
+Synopsis: In a dark atmosphere, two teenage girls settle down for the weekend in a country house with their family of one of them.

 Synopsis: A little girl frightened by a villa that is too silent, a teenager attracted by mysterious presences lurking in her village, a woman who returns to defy her ghosts in the places of her childhood… The three key ages of Ana’s tormented life.
 Between desires, reality, and fantasies.